 ”I’m so sorry, Lira,” he said, to no one in particular – or, more precisely, to the headstone a few meters away, across a metal fence, amidst the many who still lay in their dark, quiet graves.

-And, when he his tears had finally dried, Peter drove home.
+And, when he his tears had finally dried, William drove home.